 Customer base acquired in a business combination value is calculated based on the future cash flow value calculation.
-Amortisation is calculated using the straight-line method to allocate the cost of assets over their estimated useful life, which is 3 years for patents, licences and computer software.
+Amortisation is calculated using the straight-line method to allocate the cost of assets over their estimated useful life, which is 3 years for patents, licences and computer software and up to 10 years for Trademark.
 Customer base acquired in a business combination is amortised over their estimated useful lives (residential customer base is amortised in 33 years, commercial - during the validity of signed contracts, 5 years in average).
 Amortisation expenses are included in administrative expenses in the statement of comprehensive income.